Adeele Jaago

-Adeele Sepp (also credited by her married name Adeele Jaago; born 10 November 1989) is an Estonian stage, film, and television actress.
+Adeele Jaago (until 2019, Adeele Sepp; born 10 November 1989) is an Estonian stage, film, and television actress.

 Early life and education

-Adeele Sepp was born in Kuressaare, on the island of Saaremaa in 1989.
+Adeele Jaago was born as Adeele Sepp in Kuressaare, on the island of Saaremaa in 1989.
 Her parents divorced when she was twelve.
 She attended schools in Valga County, graduating from secondary school at Tõrva Gymnasium in Tõrva in 2008.
 From 2008 until 2009, she studied semiotics at the University of Tartu before enrolling at the University of Tartu Viljandi Culture Academy to study drama, graduating cum laude in 2013.

 Career

 Stage

 In 2013, shortly after graduation, Adeele Sepp began an engagement as an actress at the Ugala theatre in Viljandi, where she is still currently employed.
 She made her stage debut at the theatre while still a student in a production of Viktor Pelevin's 1993 allegorical story The Yellow Arrow in 2011.
 Since joining the Ugala, Sepp has appeared in roles in productions of such varied international authors and playwrights as: George Stiles, Fyodor Dostoyevsky, Abi Morgan, Carlo Goldoni, Rainer Werner Fassbinder, Ken Ludwig, and L. Frank Baum, among others.
 Roles at the Ugala in works by Estonian authors and playwrights include those of: Tõnu Õnnepalu, Martin Algus, Oskar Luts, and A. H. Tammsaare.

 Sepp has also appeared in productions at the Teatri Kodu, the Vanemuine theatre, and the MTÜ Tuulekell.